john-walter-munene/john-walter-munene/README.md

 ## About Me

-- 🔭 I’m a Frontend developer transitioning to Full-stack under the guidance of "The Odin Project" developer community.
+- :computer: A passionate Frontend Developer transitioning to Full-Stack Development through 'The Odin Project.'
+I specialize in building dynamic web applications using JavaScript and Python, with a strong foundation in Technical Writing.
+I enjoy collaborating on innovative projects and would love to connect with like-minded professionals!
-- 🌱 I write JavaScript and Python code!
+-
 - 👯 If you're looking to collaborate on web developement projects, I'm here...As a developer and a documentation specialist!
 <!-- - 🤔 I’m looking for help with ...-->
 - 💬 Ask anything about Technical Writing.
 Words are my bread and butter.